Volunteer with Children

 One option in childcare volunteering is working in a day care.
 Day cares offer a great way to work with young children and to provide them with needs as basic as food and love.
 Serving them a hot meal is a simple way to help them meet their basic needs.

 Across the globe, a variety of volunteer positions are available in childhood education.
-Volunteer teachers provide children with valuable information that is crucial to their confidence and success.
+Volunteer teachers provide children with valuable information that is crucial to their confidence and success, like teaching them English, a lanaguage that is crucial for social mobility in many parts of the world.
 Education systems in underprivileged areas do not have enough resources to invest in educated teachers therefore children are left with a poor education and low hopes in continuing on to higher education.
 As a volunteer teacher, you will see the strides your students are making, first-hand.
 Teaching is a selfless act yet it brings you the biggest reward.

 Help build a better tomorrow in communities across the world by volunteering in child care.
 The knowledge, love, food, warmth, and fun that you provide for the children will shape them into more confident, loving, and driven adults.
 The love you give is the love they will learn to give when they are older.
 The circle of life, of family and of the future starts with children, so choose childcare volunteering as your next abroad adventure.